Sara Little Turnbull: N95 Medical Mask Design

-Independent design consultant
+Independent Design Consultant

-In 1965, Little left the magazine world and formed Sara Little Design Consultant.
 At the time, she wrote a trade article for Housewares Review entitled "Forgetting the Little Woman".
 Her premise was that most companies created products for retail buyers, instead of considering the people who were actually going to use them.
 The story caught the attention of prominent executives, including the heads of General Mills, 3M and Corning Glass.
 All three companies eventually hired her as a product research and marketing consultant to assist in finding new applications for technologies developed for the war effort.
-She helped create disposable medical and antipollution masks made from non-woven fibers, which inspired the design details for today’s filtering facepiece respirators, as well as soy protein foodstuffs, and the ubiquitous freezer-to-oven CorningWare that was developed from a material originally used on missile cones.
+She also designed soy protein foodstuffs and the ubiquitous freezer-to-oven CorningWare that was developed from a material originally used on missile cones.

 During her 70-year design career she was more than anything else a strategic design consultant.
 She was one of the earliest professional designers to promote human-centered design methodology, consumer awareness, and cultural change to an international slate of companies such as: Procter & Gamble, Coca-Cola, General Mills, Macy’s, Neiman Marcus, Marks & Spencer, American Can, DuPont, Ford, Nissan, Pfizer, Revlon, Elizabeth Arden, Lever Brothers, Motorola, NASA and Volvo.
 She collaborated on a range of domestic products including housewares, home storage systems, foodstuffs, the glass cooktop, microwave cooking products, personal care, medication delivery systems, cosmetics, new fabric manufacturing processes (knit and non-wovens), space suits, furniture, toys, decoration and packaging, household cleaning products, pet care, tapes and adhesives, and car interiors.

 Many of her ideas arose from her intense interest in world cultures and nature.
 Her work often showcased what later became known as the principles of biomimicry.
 She traveled frequently to destinations such as Borneo, Malaysia, the Philippines, India, Japan, China, Kenya, and more, always on the lookout for how people and animals solved the problems of everyday living.
 Her design for a pot lid was inspired by observing cheetahs grasping their prey in the wild.
 “It always starts with a fundamental curiosity,” she said of her quest for innovative product design.
 “When I can't find the answer in a book, I go out and search for it.
 The excitement of my life is that I have always jumped into the unknown to find what I needed to know.”
 In another case, she began the design process for a burglar-proof lock by interviewing imprisoned persons.